-- 1.1 This Enterprise Agreement is made pursuant to the Fair Work Act 1994, Chapter 3, Part 2. - 1.2 This Enterprise Agreement may be referred to as the "South Australian Public Sector Wages Parity Enterprise Agreement: Weekly Paid 2015". - 1.3 This Enterprise Agreement will have effect only if approved by the Industrial Relations Commission of South Australia ("IRCSA"). - 1.4 The term of this Enterprise Agreement shall be from the date of approval by the Industrial Relations Commission of South Australia until 30 June 2017. - 1.5 The parties to this Enterprise Agreement acknowledge that issues of government policy, service levels, Commissioner for Public Sector Employment (CPSE) Standards, Directions, Circulars, Determinations, Guidelines, including as may be issued under the Public Sector Act 2009, Chief Executive determinations and resource allocation fall outside the parameters of this Enterprise Agreement.
-The employer parties undertake to, wherever possible, keep relevant employees informed of these issues.
+- 1.1 This Enterprise Agreement is made pursuant to the Fair Work Act 1994, Chapter 3, Part 2. - 1.2 This Enterprise Agreement may be referred to as the "South Australian Public Sector Wages Parity Enterprise Agreement: Weekly Paid 2017". - 1.3 This Enterprise Agreement will have effect only if approved by the South Australian Employment tribunal ("SAET"). - 1.4 The term of this Enterprise Agreement shall be from the date of approval by SAET until 30 June 2020.